senacor/SmartContract-WorkshopSetup/during-workshop/README.md

 Create and empty folder for your (test) project and navigate to the new folder in your terminal.
 Open another terminal and run the ```testrpc```.
 Note: You can also use any network that is synced by geth for deployment.
 But this is not recommended, because it is very time intensive.
-You should just deploy to a real network (e.g. rinkeby-testnet, main-net) when your contracts were already tested thouroughly on your local machine using testrpc.
+You should just deploy to a real network (e.g. rinkeby-testnet, main-net) when your contracts were already tested thoroughly on your local machine using testrpc.

 #### Project that includes contracts only